SirRicSteel/TheosResearch.org/governor/THEOS_Governor_Reference_Mechanism_v1.3_Safety_Envelope_Presets.md

 This document is additive: it retains all v1.2 definitions and mechanisms.

 **Philosophical Foundation:**
-All wisdom accumulation mechanisms implement **functional time** — enabling the system to be shaped by past consequences without requiring consciousness.
+All wisdom accumulation mechanisms implement **functional time** — enabling the system to be shaped by past consequences without requiring recursive refinement.
 See [THEOS Functional Time](../governance/THEOS_Functional_Time.md) for the conceptual foundation.

 ### 0.1 Architecture Reference